 The Program and relevant policies of UniCredit Group adopted at the Bank level as well, define the regulatory areas and remit of the compliance control function, organizational and legal prerequisites and operational methodology and manner of reporting.
 The Annual Activity Plan sets forth the volume of activities (per type) and expected results in the forthcoming year.

-In addition to its advisory role in the implementation of the effective regulations, the Bank's Compliance Unit monitors activities aimed at implementing control level II, i.e. internal control system improvement and enactments and crediting processes and proposes improvements or actions to be taken in response to the changes in the environment in order to adequately alleviate their impact on the Bank's financial performance.
+In addition to its advisory role in the implementation of the effective regulations, the Bank's Compliance Unit monitors activities aimed at implementing control level II, i.e. internal control system improvement.

 (j) Strategic Risks